tedzify/OS-page-replacement-project/README.md

 - Launch the application.
 - Enter the page reference string and number of frames.
 - Select the desired page replacement algorithm.
-- Click "Simulate" to view the step-by-step process and statistics.
+- Click "FIFO", "LRU", "OPTIMAL" buttons to view the step-by-step process and statistics.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements.

 ## License